crykn/gdx-wiki/_wiki/getting-ready-for-#libgdxjam.md

 ---
-title: Getting ready for #libGDXJAM
+title: "Getting ready for #libGDXJAM"
-permalink: /getting-ready-for-#libgdxjam
+permalink: /wiki/getting-ready-for-#libgdxjam
 ---
 The libGDX community is organizing [#libGDXJAM](https://twitter.com/hashtag/libGDXJam?src=hash), a game programming competition that will take place sometime in December, the final date is yet to be announced.